 We reasoned that self-resistance genes would often be a cluster-localized duplicate of “housekeeping” gene elsewhere in the genome, and that often this genomic copy would not encode self-resistance.
 In the positive set of clusters, only 5 out of 9 NCBI records containing BCGs were of complete or nearly complete genomes; we examined only those records for the co-occurrence of “housekeeping” copies and we found ones in all 5 (Table 1).
+With our approach, we detected a “housekeeping” copy in four of them.
 Since we have set the sequence identity cutoff at 30%, our approach did not detect a second copy of the Ile-tRNA synthetase in the genome of Pseudomonas fluorescens, which is only 23% identical to the self-resistance Ile-tRNA synthase gene in the mupirocin biosynthetic cluster.
-Out of 150 identified clusters, only 24 are derived from complete genome sequences and a housekeeping copy is present in .
+Out of 150 identified clusters, only 24 are derived from complete genome sequences and a housekeeping copy is present in 12 of those NCBI records.
 The remaining records could not be exhaustively searched for the housekeeping copy of the self-resistance gene.
 In total, we identified at least two copies of the putative self-resistance gene in 27 NCBI records out of 150.
 The presence of a second housekeeping copy of the putative self-resistance gene is a useful feature by which to identify potential antibiotic producers.
 However, it is not required for the producer to keep both copies of the target, since harboring just the self-resistance one is sufficient for its survival [Ref?].
 It is possibly evolutionary more advantageous for the producer to lose the sensitive copy of the target.
 Indeed, the rifamycin producer Amycolatopsis mediterranei harbors only a self-resistance copy of the RNA polymerase beta gene [ref?].
 Furthermore, it is not clear whether there are extra copies of that gene per genome, since there is no reference copy number per gene per genome.
 We could apply the online tool ARTS to obtain a reference copy number, but ARTS output is limited to species belonging to the Actinobacteria phylum.
 Moreover, isolates from the same species might have different copy numbers of the same gene [Ref?].
 Thus, although informative, the presence of a housekeeping copy of the putative self-resistance gene is not a required characteristic of the antibiotic producer organisms.

 Phylogeny